dennissxz/data-science-handbook/_sources/31-regression/11-linear-models.md

 &= 0
 \end{align}$$

-From the normal equation we can also get
+From the normal equation [below] we can also get

 $$
 \sum_i x_{ij} \hat{\varepsilon}_i = 0